-- Communications from the authorities: Letter from the head of the Knesset delegation to the IPU (March 2024); letter from the Speaker of the Palestinian National Council (October 2020) - Communication from the complainant: March 2024 - Communications to the authorities: Letters to the Knesset Speaker and the head of the Knesset delegation to the IPU (March 2022); letter to the Speaker of the Palestinian National Council (December 2021) - Communication to the complainant: March 2024
+- Communication from the authorities: Letter from the head of the Knesset delegation to the IPU (March 2024) - Communication from the complainant: March 2024 - Communications to the authorities: Letters to the Knesset Speaker and the head of the Knesset delegation to the IPU (January 2024) - Communication to the complainants: March 2024 he needed, nor visits from his family.
+In March and June 2009, he was placed in solitary confinement, prompting him in June 2009 to go on a nine-day hunger strike.
+He remained in solitary confinement for three years, until May 2012.

 In April 2017, Mr. Sa'adat took part in a mass hunger strike by Palestinian detainees to protest against their detention conditions in Israeli prisons.
-He was reportedly moved at that time to solitary confinement in Ohlikdar Prison.
+He was reportedly moved at that time to solitary confinement in Ohlikdar prison.
 According to the information gathered during a hearing with the Palestinian complainants in October 2020, the strike had also been triggered by the 2017 decision of the Israeli authorities to reduce the number of monthly visits to one instead of two visits per month.
-The complainants stated that the Israeli authorities had promised to increase the number of monthly visits; however, this has yet to be done.
+The complainants stated that the Israeli authorities had promised to increase the number of monthly visits; however, this has yet to be implemented.

-During the hearing held with the Palestinian complainants in October 2020, the Committee on the Human Rights of Parliamentarians gathered information on the situation of Palestinian inmates in Israeli prisons, including on visitation rights, which were severely restricted due to the COVID-19 pandemic.
-The Committee also learned about the difficult conditions that family members of those detained have to meet before they are granted access to visit their loved ones, which include International Committee of the Red Cross (ICRC) confirmation, Israeli permission to enter the country and making the lengthy trip to the prison facility.
-During the October 2020 hearing, the complainants also described the dire detention conditions in Israeli prisons, particularly their overcrowding.
+At a hearing held by the Committee on the Human Rights of Parliamentarians in October 2020 with the Palestinian complainants, the latter confirmed the dire detention conditions and limited visitation rights of Mr. Sa'adat.
 In their letter of 18 October 2020, the Israeli parliamentary authorities did not provide any information on Mr. Sa'adat's conditions of detention, including his visiting rights.
 The authorities suggested that the IPU should consider whether future correspondence relating to the case of Mr. Sa'adat was appropriate, given his involvement in terrorism-related crimes.

-The Committee on the Human Rights of Parliamentarians invited the Israeli authorities to a hearing during its session held during the 144th IPU Assembly in March 2022 to discuss Mr. Sa'adat's case and resume dialogue.
-In their letter of 10 March 2022, the Israeli authorities declined the Committee's hearing invitation, considering that Mr. Sa'adat had been convicted for heading a terrorist group that, among other things, assassinated a member of the Israeli parliament and was sentenced to 30 years in prison.
+In their letter of 10 March 2022, the Israeli authorities declined the Committee's invitation for a hearing, considering that Mr. Sa'adat had been convicted for heading a terrorist group which, among other things, assassinated a member of the Israeli Parliament and was sentenced to 30 years in prison.
 According to the authorities, Mr. Sa'adat was duly convicted in a fair trial conducted in an Israeli court for murder, attempted murder and membership of a terrorist organization.
 The Israeli authorities added that, in light of these elements, they see "no reason to alter their position vis-à-vis the Committee on this case or any others pertaining to terrorists convicted in Israeli courts".